jaki-github/jaki-github/README.md

 # 👋 Hi, I’m Jack (aka Jaki)

 ## 🚀 About Me
-- 👀 I have a strong interest in coding and technology.
+- 🎮 **FiveM Lua Developer** – Specializing in backend scripting for FiveM servers.
+- 💻 Passionate about creating efficient and well-structured server scripts.
+- 🖥️ Occasionally work on **UI development** using **Vue.js, HTML, and CSS**.
-- 🌱 Currently learning **React, TypeScript, and C#** to expand my skill set.
+- 🌱 Currently expanding my skills with **React, TypeScript, and C#**.
-- 🛠️ Proficient in **Lua, Vue.js, JavaScript, HTML, and CSS**.
-- 🎮 Started my coding journey two years ago with Lua.
+- 🔧 Started my coding journey two years ago, primarily with Lua.

 ## 📫 Get in Touch
-- 💬 The best way to reach me is on **Discord: jaki__**.
+- 💬 Reach me on **Discord: jaki__**.
-- 🌍 Always open to collaborating on interesting projects!
+- 🌍 Always open to collaborating on cool FiveM projects!

-⚡ **Fun Fact:** I'm 16 years old and always eager to learn more about software development!
+⚡ **Fun Fact:** I’m 16 years old and always pushing myself to learn more about development!

 <!---
 jaki-github/jaki-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.